ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/armds/build.md

 layout: "learningpathall"
 ---

-## Prerequisites
+## Before you begin

-It is assumed you have installed Arm Development Studio and configured your license.
-For full instructions see [here](/install-guides/armds/).
+You should have Arm Development Studio installed and your license configured.
+Refer to the [Arm Development Studio install guide](/install-guides/armds/) for more information.

-## Getting started with the IDE
+## Get started with the IDE

 Launch the IDE (`armds_ide`).
 If this is the first time launching the IDE, you will be presented with a pane to set some basic visual preferences.
 The IDE opens into a workspace, a base directory on your host machine from which all projects are located.
 You can use `File > Switch Workspace` to select a new location.